Neutrino detector: Cherenkov detectors

 Two water-filled detectors of this type (Kamiokande and IMB) recorded a neutrino burst from supernova SN 1987A.
 Scientists detected 19 neutrinos from an explosion of a star inside the Large Magellanic Cloud – only 19 out of the octo-decillion (1057) neutrinos emitted by the supernova.
 The Kamiokande detector was able to detect the burst of neutrinos associated with this supernova, and in 1988 it was used to directly confirm the production of solar neutrinos.
 The largest such detector is the water-filled Super-Kamiokande.
 This detector uses 50,000 tons of pure water surrounded by 11,000 photomultiplier tubes buried 1 km underground.

-The Sudbury Neutrino Observatory (SNO) uses 1,000 tonnes of ultrapure heavy water contained in a 12 metre-diameter vessel made of acrylic plastic surrounded by a cylinder of ultrapure ordinary water 22 metres in diameter and 34 metres high.
+The Sudbury Neutrino Observatory (SNO) used 1,000 tonnes of ultrapure heavy water contained in a 12 metre-diameter vessel made of acrylic plastic surrounded by a cylinder of ultrapure ordinary water 22 metres in diameter and 34 metres high.
 In addition to the neutrino interactions visible in a regular water detector, a neutrino can break up the deuterium in heavy water.
 The resulting free neutron is subsequently captured, releasing a burst of gamma rays that can be detected.
 All three neutrino flavors participate equally in this dissociation reaction.

 The MiniBooNE detector employs pure mineral oil as its detection medium.
 Mineral oil is a natural scintillator, so charged particles without sufficient energy to produce Cherenkov light still produce scintillation light.
 Low-energy muons and protons, invisible in water, can be detected.
 Thus the use of natural environment as a measurement medium emerged.

 Since the neutrino flux incoming to earth decreases with increasing energy, the size of neutrino detectors must increase too.
 Though building a kilometer-sized cube detector underground covered by thousands of photomultiplier would be prohibitively expensive, detection volumes of this magnitude can be achieved by installing Cherenkov detector arrays deep inside already existing natural water or ice formations, with several other advantages.
 Firstly, hundreds of meters of water or ice partly protect the detector from atmospheric muons.
 Secondly, these environments are transparent and dark, vital criteria in order to detect the faint Cherenkov light.
 In practice, because of Potassium 40 decay, even the abyss is not completely dark, so this decay must be used as a baseline.